maytiara/nosql-social-media-api/README.md

 ## Description

 **API routes for the social network application.
-Using MongoDB for NoSQL database associated with Mongoose v6.0.13 - npm package ODM library for MongoDB and Nodejs.
+Using NoSQL database associated with Mongoose v6.0.13 - npm package ODM library for MongoDB and Nodejs.
 Express.js for routing with different endpoints using "GET", "POST", "PUT" and "DELETE".**

 [Walkthrough Video](https://vimeo.com/753962115)